 318 Sociological Theory (3).
-F. An assessment of sociological theory in terms of its historical development and current role in understanding human behavior.
+F An assessment of sociological theory in terms of its historical development and current role in understanding human behavior.
 Particular attention is given to the function of theory in the research process.
 Direction is given to the student in the formulation of sociological hypotheses from data.
 Prerequisite: Sociology 151.
-Mr. S. Richeson.
+Staff.

+319 Special Problems and Current Issues in Criminal Justice (3).
+F and S. Concerted attention will be paid to a major criminal justice related issue or problem, focusing particularly on those for which a Reformed Christian sociological perspective is most strategic.
+Confronting the drug problem, and white collar crime are illustrations of these issues.
+Course may be taken two times in the study of different issues and problems for a total of 6 semester hours.
+Staff.
 320 Social Research (3).
 F and S. An assessment of the nature of the research process as applied to the study of theoretical problems in social science.
 Students are guided in designing and conducting a research project, involving definition of the problem, consideration of appropriate methods, and the collection and analysis of data.
-Prerequisite: Sociology 151 and 255.
-Staff.
+Prerequisites: Sociology 151 and 255.
+F. De Jong.